miretskiy/firn/README.md

 ```

 ### 🔍 **SQL Queries**
+Firn provides flexible SQL support that can be mixed seamlessly with fluent-style expressions, giving you the best of both worlds:

 ```go
 // Execute SQL queries directly on DataFrames
 // The DataFrame is automatically registered as "df" table